roman-milk/roman-milk.github.io/susans-req.md

  They both fell into the normal routine in the morning and just before they each went their separate ways to work, Jay spoke.
 "If you aren't home after work, I'll know you went to his place.
 Don't worry about how late you get home as I'll be okay with it," Jay did his best to reassure her once again.
 "Please, just have a good time and I'll be waiting to hear all about it when you get home," he said and it did make her feel good.

  Susan drove to work with a peaceful feeling from what Jay had told her but she still had uncertainty about the afternoon get-together.
 Something just didn't seem right about asking Sandy to join her at Kaz's as Sandy had accepted her invitation real fast.
 Sandy didn't seem to even know Kaz so why would she volunteer to go with her to his place?
 It troubled her until she reached the college but was soon forgotten once classes started.
-Report_Story #2